tpximpact/digital-planning-register/README.md

 It's important to note that while the application provides a unified interface to view data from multiple councils, the data itself remains isolated and specific to each council.
 The application does not combine or merge data from different councils.

 ## Getting Started

+Ensure you have Node.js and npm (Node Package Manager) installed on your machine.

 Install dependencies: